MBA, MA, LCMHC

 What Is an Identified Patient (IP)?

-Family dynamics can be complex, especially when one member is dealing with a mental health diagnosis such as autism, a personality disorder, or a substance use disorder.
-This individual is often referred to as the Identified Patient (IP).
-The IP may receive a disproportionate amount of family attention and resources, which can leave other family members feeling ignored, resentful, or misunderstood.
-These emotions are valid, though many family members feel shame for experiencing them.
+Family dynamics can become complex when a family member has a mental health diagnosis, such as autism, a personality disorder, or a substance use disorder.
+In some families, this person may become the Identified Patient (IP)—the individual who receives the majority of attention, resources, and focus.
+As a result, other family members may feel overlooked, resentful, or misunderstood.
+These reactions are common and valid, even though many family members may feel shame or guilt for experiencing them.

-• A parent struggling with alcoholism or substance use disorder
+• A parent with an alcohol or substance use disorder

 • A family member on the autism spectrum

-• A sibling or partner with a personality disorder, including Borderline Personality Disorder (BPD) or Narcissistic Personality Disorder (NPD)
+• A sibling or partner with a personality disorder, such as Borderline Personality Disorder (BPD) or Narcissistic Personality Disorder (NPD)

-These situations can create significant tension and conflict, making it difficult for family members to find a sense of peace or balance.
+These situations can create ongoing stress and conflict, making it challenging for family members to establish stability, peace, or emotional safety.

 Treatment with Cognitive Behavior Therapy

-In these high-conflict situations, it is important for family members—whether siblings, children, parents, or spouses—to share their frustrations in a safe, therapeutic environment.
-I encourage individuals in therapy to focus on their own emotional needs rather than just the Identified Patient's needs.
-Through Cognitive Behavioral Therapy (CBT), my goal is to help clients understand the difference between codependency and caregiving, and work on setting healthy boundaries.
-This process empowers clients to navigate difficult family dynamics while prioritizing their own well-being.
+In high-conflict family systems, it is important for family members—whether siblings, children, parents, or partners—to express their frustrations and process their experiences in a safe, therapeutic environment.
+In therapy, I encourage clients to focus on their own emotional needs rather than solely on the needs of the Identified Patient.
+Through Cognitive Behavioral Therapy (CBT), I support clients in distinguishing between caregiving and codependency, and in developing healthy, sustainable boundaries.
+This work helps individuals navigate challenging family dynamics while prioritizing their own well-being and emotional stability.